adamtpowell/audubon-bird-guide-downloader/readme.md

-# Audobon Bird Guide Downloader
+# Audubon Bird Guide Downloader

 This is an unofficial web scraper for downloading files from the [Audubon bird guide](https://www.audubon.org/bird-guide).
 It also supplies a file for import into Anki.

 Please do not distribute the images or other content scraped using this script.

+## Why?

+If you want a lot of photos and illustrations of birds for personal purposes, if you want bird recordings for personal purposes, or you want to learn about birds with Anki or other software.

 ## Usage